 The same could not be said for the parent company, shipbuilding and heavy engineering had suffered from falling orders following the end of WW1 and they had made a disastrous foray into paper pulp manufacturing in Canada.
 According to Harold Chapman, a future managing director of Armstrong Siddeley, the £1 shares had slumped from £5 in 1924 to little more than 10 pence in 1926, accordingly, a board of reconstruction was appointed under the chairmanship of Lord Southbourough who invited John Siddeley to join his team.
 Siddeley was appalled to find that the profits of his company propping up the remainder of Armstrong Whitworth.

-This was not an acceptable situation for Siddeley who approached the Midland Bank to Seek a loan with view to purchase the Development Company from Armstrong Whitworth.
-The Midland Bank chairman, Reginald Mckenna, who had a high regard for Siddeley, immediately advanced an unsecured loan sufficient to buy out the development company together with sufficient working capital.
+This was not an acceptable situation for Siddeley who approached the Midland Bank to seek a loan with a view to purchasing the Development Company from Armstrong Whitworth.
+The Midland Bank chairman, Reginald Mckenna, who had high regard for Siddeley, immediately advanced an unsecured loan sufficient to buy out the development company together with sufficient working capital.

 In November 1926 Siddeley approached the Newcastle board with an audacious bid of £1,500,000 for the Development Company, at first they turned the offer down but such was the dire straits that they found themselves in they finally accepted his offer in December of that year.
 In 1927 Armstrong Whitworth was acquired by Vickers limited to become Vickers Armstrong.

-1927 was a year of considerable success for Siddeley's new company with the Siskin Mk IIIA being brought into production together with a large order for the Atlas airdraft, this was also the year that the first of three AWA Argosy passenger planes were delivered to Imperial Airways.
-Aero-aero engine were still selling well and Armstrong Siddeley Motors had a strong order book.
+1927 was a year of considerable success for Siddeley's new company with the Siskin Mk IIIA being brought into production together with a large order for the Atlas aircraft, this was also the year that the first of three AWA Argosy passenger planes were delivered to Imperial Airways.
+Aero-aero engines were still selling well and Armstrong Siddeley Motors had a strong order book.

 The A. V. Roe aircraft company was one of the earliest British Aircraft manufacturers and during WW1 its type 504 aircraft saw front line service in the initial phases of the war and then found a second life as a training aircraft.
-Following the end of hostilities, they found them self in financial difficulties and were acquired by Crossley Motors.
-By 1928 Crossley were now in need of a cash injection and offered A. V. Roe to Siddeley for a sum of around £250,000.
-The proposition was attractive to Siddeley as the type 504 trainer was still in production and was now powered by his Lynx aero-engine, the purchase of A. V. Roe was quickly completed ensuring that the 504 would continue to be powered by the lynx engine.
+Following the end of hostilities, they found themself in financial difficulties and were acquired by Crossley Motors.
+By 1928, Crossley needed a cash injection and offered A. V. Roe to Siddeley for a sum of around £250,000.
+The proposition was attractive to Siddeley as the type 504 trainer was still in production and was now powered by his Lynx aero-engine, the purchase of A. V. Roe was quickly completed ensuring that the 504 would continue to be powered by the Lynx engine.